Pink bedroom ideas: timeless pink decor ideas for a comforting space

 So, whether you’re looking to create a playful, boho haven or a sun-soaked Santa Fe look, pink might just be the shade you’ve been looking for.

-From dusty rose headboards to flamingo pink feature walls, keep reading to discover how to use pink in your bedroom decor, plus our pick of the best pink bedroom ideas.
+From dusty rose headboards to flamingo pink feature walls, keep reading to discover how to style a pink bedroom, plus our pick of the best pink shades for a bedroom.

 Blush pink bedroom